ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 might not be present in your version of the sim, leading to confusion.

-If you need to look at an old version of the sim or are actively debugging something, you might need to work with engineering to ensure you're on the correct branch.
-In some cases, they might have you work from a branch other than main.
+If you need to look at an old version of the sim or are actively debugging something, you might not work from the main branch.
+Work with engineering to ensure you're on the correct branch for your needed task.

+This can be especially challenging if you need to use different branchs of upstream repos, like vivarium or vivarium public health.
+If you run into this type of situation, consult with the engineers to find the best strategy to move forward.

 2. Editing engineering files on your local machine:

 In some cases, you might make edits to the model files on your local machine.
-This might be to remove certain observers, edit model specs, or change parameters.
+This might be to remove certain observers, or model components.
+While small changes like population or scenario can be done in a notebook, removing components cannot.

 Be careful!!
 While it's fine to make edits you need, don't push them to the engineering repo.
 Also, track the edits so if you have to pull a new model version from engineering, you can reset the interactive sim to how you need.

+If you are making edits on your local machine, be sure to write down what changes you make in the notebook so you can refer back to it later.
+Also consider using :code:`git stash` and :code:`git stash apply` to save and reapply changes.

 3. Differing environments: